 This means heading to locations that are empty and collecting loot in anticipation of those final duels at the end of the match.
 If you hear shots nearby, head in the opposite direction, or find a good bush and watch what happens.
 One of the biggest misunderstandings players have about Fortnite is attacking every player you see.
 Survival, not kill count, gives you victory.

-With this style, you will want to mainly use fort construction for defense instead of offense.
+With this style, you will want to mainly use fort construction (and other pieces of cover) for defense instead of offense.
 Build up walls only when you know you’ve been seen, or utilize a port-a-fort.
 In order to do this, take a second to hit each tree and rock that you pass throughout the match.
 That may seem odd, but every single material adds up if you continuously hit every object as you run past.
 You don’t need to completely destroy a tree or rock.
 In fact, doing that can quickly give away your position.
 Just make sure you have enough materials to get you by.

 The final moments